smartkapollo/smartkapollo/README.md

 ## I warmly welcome you!
-   - I am a Senior Web & Mobile and Blockchain developer with 8+ years of experience, and have good experience in this field.
+   - I am a Senior Web & AI expert with 8+ years of experience, and have good experience in this field.
-   - I have completed a lot of Ecommerce websites and Company websites using MEAN and MERN stack, Python/Django, C#, ASP.NET Core, ASP.NET MVC and JS frameworks.
+   - I have completed a lot of Ecommerce websites and Company websites using MEAN and MERN stack, Python/Flask/Django, C#, ASP.NET Core, ASP.NET MVC and JS frameworks.
-   - I have extensive experiences and knowledge in developing AI Chatbot.
+   - I have extensive experiences and knowledge in developing AI Chatbot, AI Agents, AI Automation
-   - I have specialized the ICO, IDO, DeFi, DEX, NFT minting and marketplace, NFT card and casino games on EVM compatible network like Ethereum, BSC, Polygon and Solana, Near.

 ✅ Web
 -  MEAN and MERN stack, Restful API, GraphQL,